Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 I've been there too

 Life can feel hard sometimes, and it can be a struggle to cope.
 The pressures on us can feel overwhelming and leave us feeling stuck.
 I know what that feels like.
+I've struggled with dark periods in my life, a lack of self-worth and wondering, 'what is the point?'

 About a decade ago I began my own journey of personal healing that continues to unfold today.
-I have had the good fortune of working with some great therapists and teachers who have helped me to move through difficult periods of my life - to get to know myself better, let go of harmful, self-destructive behaviours and find a sense of balance, satisfaction and meaning in my life.
+I have had the good fortune of working with some great therapists and teachers who have helped me to move through difficult periods of my life - to get to know myself better, let go of some harmful, self-destructive behaviours and find a greater sense of balance, satisfaction and meaning in my life.

 It gives me a great sense of satisfaction and gratitude to be able to help you to do the same thing, to walk alongside you as a compassionate companion and guide on your journey.
 That's why I became a Counsellor and Psychotherapist.
 My purpose is to support you in creating a life that feels fulfilling and authentic; to help you awaken to your potential so you can experience a life in which you feel good, connected and alive.